input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 - [CPS-0017 / Settlement Speed](https://github.com/cardano-foundation/CIPs/tree/master/CPS-0017), by making better settlement guarantees.

-## Specification / The Φalanx Sub-Protocol
+## Specification / The Phalanx Sub-Protocol

 The core principle of the proposed protocol change is to **substantially escalate the computational cost of each grinding attempt for an adversary**.
 To achieve this, every honest participant is required to perform a designated computation for each block they produce over an epoch (**432,000 slots - 5 days**).
 Consequently, an adversary attempting a grinding attack must **recompute these operations for every single attempt**, while being **constrained by the grinding window**, which dramatically increases the resource expenditure.
 By enforcing this computational burden, we **drastically reduce the feasible number of grinding attempts** an adversary with a fixed resource budget can execute, making randomness manipulation **more expensive and significantly less practical**.